viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ```
 Like in the last tutorials we merge all summaries.
 Additionally, this time
 we use a global variable initializer.
 If we don't do that we cant work with
-our model.
+the model.
 Imagine it similar to a placeholder where we first have to feed
 values inside to get a reasonable output.
 Furthermore, we introduce
 `train_len` and `batch` which represent the epochs of training and the
-batchsize for our upcoming tensorflow session:
+batchsize for the upcoming tensorflow session:

 ```python
 with tf.Session() as sess: